francois/omoikane/README.md

 Once those variables are available in the environment, direct your users to the home page of Omoikane, where they can enable push notifications for themselves.
 Push notifications are directed to only the person which made the query.
 When John submits a job, Jane won't be notified that the job has completed.

+# Running

+Start Omoikane's web server like this:

+    $ bundle exec dotenv thin start -p 5000

+And the job runner like this:

+    $ bundle exec dotenv bin/omoikane-worker

+If you wish, you can start Omoikane from it's development environment using [Vagrant](https://www.vagrantup.com/).

 # License